Open source library for creating TensorFlow containers to run on Amazon SageMaker.

 # Example for building a TF 2.1 image for CPU with Python 3 cd docker/2.1.0/py3 docker build -t tensorflow-training:2.1.0-cpu-py3 -f Dockerfile.cpu .

 Don’t forget the period at the end of the docker build command!

 Running the tests

-Running the tests requires installation of the SageMaker TensorFlow Container code and its test dependencies.
+Running the tests requires installation of the SageMaker TensorFlow Training Toolkit code and its test dependencies.

-git clone https://github.com/aws/sagemaker-tensorflow-containers.git cd sagemaker-tensorflow-containers pip install -e .[test]
+git clone https://github.com/aws/sagemaker-tensorflow-container.git cd sagemaker-tensorflow-container pip install -e .[test]

 Tests are defined in test/ and include unit, integration and functional tests.